Do Not Neglect Meeting Together

 The local church, the body of Christ, and my involvement with it and commitment to it, is God’s strategy to conform me to the image of His Son, the Lord Jesus Christ.
 My relationship with my brothers and sisters in Christ is not some form of optional equipment in my spiritual maturation.
 These are the very ones that God uses to shape me.

-It is through obedience to the twenty-nine One Another admonitions of the New Testament that God shapes me and molds me and whittles away the parts of me that are not yet like Him.
-I can honestly say that every time that God has saved me from myself, or saved His church from me, it has been through a timely word from a brother or sister in Christ who dared to speak up and let me know that my “spiritual slip” was showing.
+It is through my obedience to the twenty-nine One Another admonitions of the New Testament that God shapes me and molds me and whittles away the parts of me that are not yet like Him.
+I can honestly say that every time that God has saved me from myself, or saved His church from me, it has been through a timely word from a brother or sister in Christ.

-I desperately need my brothers and sisters.
+I desperately need my brothers and sisters in Christ.
 I don’t only need their love, acceptance, and encouragement, I need their prayers, their honesty, and their words of correction.
 Bottom line?
 I don’t do Christianity well without my spiritual family.
-In fact, I’ve come to discover that I can be no more committed to the person of the Lord Jesus Christ, than I am to His Body, the local fellowship of believers.
+In fact, I’ve come to believe that I can be no more committed to the person of the Lord Jesus Christ, than I am to His Body, the local fellowship of believers.
 Therefore, I receive with joy the admonition, “…do not neglect to meet together…”